liukidar/pcx/README.md

-# PCAX
+# PCX

 ## Introduction

-pcax is a Python JAX-based library designed to develop highly configurable predictive coding networks.
+PCX is a Python JAX-based library designed to develop highly configurable predictive coding networks.
 It is strictly forbidden to share any piece of code without permission.

 ## Environment Configuration with `poetry`